coreboot/coreboot/Documentation/acronyms.md

 * AOAC - AMD: Always On, Always Connected
-* AP - Application processor - The main processor on the board (as opposed to the embedded controller or other processors that may be on the system), any cores in processor chip that isn’t the BSP - Boot Strap Processor.
+* AP - Application processor - The main processor on the board (as opposed to the embedded controller or other processors that may be on the system), any cores in the processor chip that aren't the BSP (Boot Strap Processor).
 * APCB - AMD: AMD PSP Customization Block
 * API - [**Application Programming Interface**](https://en.wikipedia.org/wiki/API)
 * APIC - [**Advanced Programmable Interrupt